Skip to content

 • Compression Garments: Aid in improving circulation during recovery.
 Use should be supervised by a healthcare professional.

-• Physiotherapy: Cardiac rehab programs include exercise and education to improve recovery.
+• Physiotherapy: Cardiac rehab programs include tailored exercises and education to support recovery and prevent future events.

-• Massage Therapy: Can help reduce stress and improve circulation.
+• Massage Therapy: Can help reduce stress and improve circulation during recovery.

 5. Stroke

-A stroke occurs when the blood supply to part of the brain is interrupted or reduced, preventing brain tissue from getting oxygen and nutrients.
+A stroke occurs when the blood supply to part of the brain is interrupted or significantly reduced, preventing brain tissue from getting oxygen and nutrients, resulting in brain damage.
+Immediate recognition and emergency treatment are crucial.

 Therapies:

-• Dynamic Pneumatic Compression: Helps improve blood flow and reduce the risk of blood clots.
+• Dynamic Pneumatic Compression: Helps improve blood flow and reduce the risk of blood clots after stroke.
 Always consult a healthcare provider before use.

-• Physiotherapy: Essential for recovery, helping to regain movement and function.
+• Physiotherapy: Essential for recovery, helping regain movement, speech, and function affected by the stroke.

-• Exercise Therapy: Improves overall cardiovascular health and aids in recovery.
+• Exercise Therapy: Improves overall cardiovascular health and supports recovery.

 6. Peripheral Artery Disease (PAD)

-PAD is a common circulatory problem in which narrowed arteries reduce blood flow to the limbs.
+PAD is a common circulatory problem where narrowed blood vessels reduce blood flow to the limbs, causing symptoms like leg pain and difficulty walking.

 Therapies: